 Evaluate your users, new users, returning users, sessions, pageviews, pages per session, average session duration, traffic per individual campaign, and goal conversions.

 Think of the impact of a domain change on these real website visitors.
 Which website’s users will have an easier time adjusting to a new site and user experience?
 Which audience will be more open to a change?
 Who will resist?

 5. 301 redirects

 You’ll have to create a comprehensive 301 redirect plan when sunsetting any website.
 This involves creating a detailed redirect map that lists every existing URL impacted by the merger, and pairing it with a URL on the new or chosen website.

-Do not do a blanket redirect of all pages on one website to the homepage of another.
-This will not transfer as much SEO value as possible from the old pages to the new and will be a nightmare for user experience.
+Do not do a blanket redirect of all pages on one website to another’s homepage.
+This will not transfer as much SEO value as possible from the old pages to the new and will be a nightmare for the user experience.
 Instead, redirect each page to its most closely related page on the new website.
 That way, people will have a more seamless experience.

 Also, consider how people will be accessing your new website for the first time.
 Put yourself in their shoes to think about some of the confusion they might encounter.
 You may want to provide an explanatory welcome message that can be taken down once people have received communications about your brand transition and are familiar with your new website.

 6. Other domain redirect issues

 Redirecting an entire domain can be a tricky business.
 In theory, the 301 redirect process should work to direct all of your traffic to the new location and preserve all of your SEO value.
 But things don’t always go according to plan, especially with Google calling all the shots in determining organic rankings.